 Rostering is the fastest, most effective way to roll Remind out to your community.
-Instead of waiting for students and parents to opt in, you can sync your student information system (SIS) directly with Remind to create accounts and classes automatically.
+Instead of waiting for teachers, students, and parents to opt in, you can create their accounts and classes for them.

 Larger organizations also have the option of rostering via SIS sync.
 This process may be a little more technically involved, but it doesn’t need to be daunting.
 Here are some articles that break it down:

 Once you’re familiar with the process, prep your organization for rostering and set up your first sync to create user accounts and classes.

-If you’ve decided that rostering isn’t right for your organization right now, you can always set it up later and move on to the next step.
-Just keep in mind that the best times to roster are when you’re setting up Remind, before a new school year, or during a term change.
+If you’ve decided that a SIS sync isn’t right for your organization right now, you can always set it up later and move on to the next step.
+Just keep in mind that the best times for a SIS sync are when you’re setting up Remind, before a new school year, or during a term change.

 Step 4: Notify your community

 [Estimated time: 1 day]

 Communication is the key to adoption, so let staff members, parents, and students know what to expect with an email to everyone in your community.

 If you’ve rostered your organization, it’s important to notify staff members, parents, and students so they can access their accounts.